markkvba/bip-framework/README.md

 To run spring boot and spring cloud enabled services on the BIP Platform, it must adhere to various service patterns.
 This repository contains a suite of framework libraries, auto configurations, test libraries and parent POM that must be included as dependencies to enable the patterns.

+For general information regarding recommended development patterns for developing service applications, and the purpose and usage of capabiities that are provided by the BIP Framework, see the [bip-reference-spring-boot READEM.md](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot).

 ## Project Breakdown

 1. bip-framework-autoconfigure: Shared auto-configuration for the services to enable the patterns for audit, cache, feign, rest, security, swagger, service, vault etc